BMW motorcycle wheel balance procedure

 How far should we go?
 Zero resistance would be good, but that is impossible.
 How close should we get with the weights?
-Perfect would be good, but is also impossible.
-Some error will always be present, but it should be less than 25% of the desired spec.
-If our goal is 8 grams, we should have a system capable of about 2 grams of accuracy, or better.
+Perfect would be good but is also impossible.
+Some errors will always be present, but they should be less than 25% of the desired spec.
+If our goal is 8 grams, we should have a system capable of about 2 grams of accuracy or better.

 The balancer for a BMW motorcycle wheel

-Wheel balancing can be divided into two types: static and dynamic.
-Static is where the wheel just rotates till the heavy part is down.
-It gets weight added in the right place to get it to stay anywhere that it is stopped.
-Dynamic is where the wheel is spun at some speed to show where weight is needed and actually prove that it is finally correct.
+We divide wheel balancing into two types: static and dynamic.
+Static is where the wheel rotates until the heavy part is down.
+It gets weight added in the right place to get it to stay anywhere that we stop it.
+Dynamic is where the wheel is spun at some speed to show where weight is needed and prove that it is finally correct.
 If a wheel were of no width at all, such as a rigid sheet metal disc, static and dynamic would be the same.
-In the real world we don’t have any such thing.
+In the real world, we don’t have any such thing.
 As a wheel gets wider, the accuracy of static balancing decreases and dynamic balance becomes more important.
-A car or truck wheel has great width compared to a motorcycle, and the industry standard is dynamic balancing.
-So where does a motorcycle wheel lay on this continuum?
-For most uses the static balance is “good enough.”
-In some special cases, it just isn’t good enough.
+A car or truck wheel has greater width compared to a motorcycle, and the industry standard is dynamic balancing.
+So, where does a motorcycle wheel lay on this continuum?
+For most uses, the static balance is “good enough.”
+In some individual cases, it just isn’t good enough.

-Many years ago I found an old timer who explained balancing car wheels on a static balancer and I learned some useful things.
+Many years ago, I found an old-timer who explained balancing car wheels on a static balancer and learned some useful things.
 Once static balance would show where and how much weight was needed, it was split up in two places on the rim.
 Equal amounts were attached at points on the rim about 8″ apart.
-The weight was further divided between both sides.
+We divided the weight between both sides.
 So the total weight was in 4 parts and places.
-This knowledge becomes useful when today, most balancing of motorcycle wheels, seems to be done with stick-on lead weights.
+This knowledge is useful today because most motorcycle wheel balancing is done with stick-on lead weights.
 Sometimes we found that a statically balanced wheel would still cause a wobble.
-We would remove the single weight and use two of 1/2 weight and move them about 6″ apart.
-Sometimes this made the needed improvement.
-We didn’t have the “stick on” weights then, so we couldn’t divide them by side.
-If 4 equal stick-on weights don’t work then changing it to 2/3 on one side and 1/3 on the other side sometimes may help.
+We would remove the single weight, use two of 1/2 weight, and move them about 6″ apart.
+Sometimes, this made the needed improvement.
+We didn’t have the “stick-on” weights then, so we couldn’t divide them by side.
+If four equal stick-on weights don’t work, then changing it to 2/3 on one side and 1/3 on the other side sometimes may help.
 Then try swapping the 2/3 and 1/3 to the other sides.
-For speeds under 120 mph, the static method seemed to work.
+For speeds up to 120 mph, the static method worked well.

 Tapered bearings are in two parts.
-They have an “inner part” called a cone, or inner race, because it is the shape of a cone.
-The “outer” matching part is called a cup, or outer race.
+They have an “inner part” called a cone, or inner race because it is the shape of a cone.
+The “outer” matching part is called a cup or outer race.
 The cone sits in the cup.
-If the cone is allowed to creep out of the cup, a bit, then the wheel drops down a bit.
+If the cone is allowed to creep out of the cup, then the wheel drops down a bit.
 Now we are back to the same problem again, only to a lesser degree.
-The seal keeps the cone from falling out totally, but won’t keep it fully seated in the cup.
+The seal keeps the cone from falling out totally but won’t keep it fully seated in the cup.
 The cone must be fully seated in the cup.

-Now we know that we need something to hold the cones fully seated.
-We also know that we can’t trust the internal bearings to be free enough of resistance to use them for balancing.
+We know that we need something to hold the cones fully seated.
+We also know that we can’t trust the internal bearings to be free enough of a resistance to use them for balancing the wheel.
 We need “external” bearings.
 I have seen this done in a couple of ways, but the most common is to have a bearing system on each side of the wheel to hold the “axle.”
-I will include a picture of two discs on bearings with some overlap, to cradle the axle, as soon as someone sends me one.
+I will include a picture of two discs on bearings with some overlap to cradle the axle as soon as someone sends me one.